aliiaibragimova/Python-Course-Project-1/README.md

 Build With

-PyCharm
-Lectures from Amir Tosson
+PyCharm // Lectures from Amir Tosson (University of Siegen) // Google
-Google

 Usage

-All three calculators can be used to perform basic mathematical operations on two input numbers and basically could be combined in one code.
+All three calculators can be used to perform basic mathematical operations on two input numbers and the advanced calculator 2 can perform multiple basic operations on multiple input numbers.

 License

 GNU General Public License v3 or higher

 Contact

 Aliia Ibragimova aliia.ibragimova@uni-siegen.de